treygriffith/oz/README.md

 Oz.js
 =====
-Oz.js is a lightweight, simple, declarative templating method with built-in events, two-way bindings, and efficient rendering.
+Oz.js is a lightweight (6KB uglified and gzipped with all dependencies), simple, declarative templating method with built-in events, two-way bindings, and efficient rendering.

 It is built on a philosophy of: